anikom15/scanline-classic/README.md

 The following presets are provided:

-* scanline-advanced.slangp: Provides all possible parameters, enabling the most flexibility at the cost of performance and complexity.
+* scanline-advanced.slangp: Provides all possible parameters, enabling the most flexibility at the cost of performance and increased complexity.

 The following shaders are provided: